CxrlosKenobi/Athena-Wisdom-Bot/README.md

 - [x] Exams remaining days for the udec uni
 - [x] Goodreads clippings reminders
 - [ ] Implement data into a dynamic database
+- [ ] Avoid repeating quotes in a short-term
+- [ ] Command to display the job queue and hopefully being able to change it dinamically
 - [ ] Being stricter with formatting
 - [ ] Develop NLP to catch the context and variables that each quote involves, in order to reach accuracy while posting those.